HelloZeroNet/Documentation/docs/faq.md

 ---

+#### How to use ZeroNet in Tor browser?

+In Tor mode it's recommended to use ZeroNet in Tor Browser:

+- Start the Tor Browser
+- Go to address `about:preferences#advanced`
+- Click `Settings...`
+- Enter `127.0.0.1` to field **No proxy for**

+---

 #### How to use ZeroNet with Tor?

-If you want to hide your IP install the latest version of ZeroNet then start it using the `zeronet.py --tor always` parameter.
+If you want to hide your IP install the latest version of ZeroNet then click Tor > Enable Tor for every connection on ZeroHello.

 On Windows Tor is bundled with ZeroNet for other OS [follow Tor install instructions](https://www.torproject.org/docs/installguide.html), edit your torrc configuration file by removing `#` from line `# ControlPort 9051` then restart your Tor service and ZeroNet.

 > __Tip:__ You can verify your IP address using ZeroNet's [Stats](http://127.0.0.1:43110/Stats) page.

 > __Tip:__ If you get connection errors make sure you have the latest version of Tor installed.
-(0.2.7.5 required)
+(0.2.7.5+ required)

 ---